--Emergency towing (two- wheel drive models except Pre Runner)
+-Emergency towing (two-wheel drive models without off-road package)

 If towing is necessary, we recommend you to have it done by your Toyota dealer or a commercial tow truck service.

 If towing service is not available in an emergency, your vehicle may be temporarily towed by a cable or chain secured to one of the emergency towing eyelets under the front of the vehicle.
 Use extreme caution when towing the vehicle.